Biology

 Class Program

 Emphasizes the modern aspects of biology and its techniques.
 Includes evolution, animal diversity, human and animal anatomy/physiology, animal behavior, reproduction and development, and ecology.
 Laboratory requires dissection of a preserved fetal pig and various vertebrate organs, as well as the use of living invertebrates and fish.
-For math/science students.
-Lecture/Laboratory.
+For Math/Science students.
+Prerequisites: Eligible to take ENGL 1010, 75% or higher in High School Biology, 75% or higher in High School Chemistry or CHEM 1010 or CHEM 1020.
 Lab fee.
-Prerequisites: Placement into college-level math; eligible to take ENGL 1010 and 75% or higher in high school biology and high school chemistry or 75% or higher in high school biology and concurrent enrollment in CHEM 1010 or 1020 or BIOL 1510.
-Successful completion of any 3 or 4 credit college biology course may substitute for high school biology.
-Meets SUNY General Education requirement in Natural Sciences.

 Semester Offered